 What is Copper Toxicity?

-Without mentioning site names (as their promotion is not deserved) it is important for the reader to understand the caution necessary when researching this topic.
-By far the majority of websites out there writing on this topic are presenting blatantly false or misleading information.
+Without mentioning site names (their promotion is not deserved) it is important for people to understand the caution necessary when researching this topic.
+By far the majority of websites and blog articles out there writing on copper are presenting blatantly false or misleading information.
 A few examples:

 What You'll Learn on This Site

 Copper Toxicity is a build up of bio-unavailable copper in the body that at high levels affects both physical and mental health.
-As unbound levels get too high (largely due to our over-exposure to various estrogens, certain birth control methods, high copper diets, and other environmental, dietary, and lifestyle factors), copper becomes a powerful reactive toxin to both the body and mind, leading to a number of symptoms including brain fog, fatigue and adrenal burnout, depression, and at later stages is linked to the numbing of emotions, Alzheimer's, schizophrenia, even cancer.
-A more complete list of symptoms is given below.
+As unbound levels get too high (very common today due to our over-exposure to various estrogens, certain birth control methods, high copper diets, and other environmental, dietary, and lifestyle factors), copper becomes a powerful reactive toxin to both the body and mind, leading to a number of symptoms including brain fog, fatigue and adrenal burnout, depression, and at later stages is linked to the numbing of emotions, Alzheimer's, schizophrenia, even cancer.
+A more complete list of symptoms is provided below.
 It is a major factor in many of today's most prevalent conditions.
 Copper is an essential mineral in the human body and in its bio-available form plays many important roles.
+We all need it.
 However at high levels, a simultaneous toxicity/deficiency condition is created.
-It is this duality of copper's nature, combined with an over-reliance on blood testing to determine nutritional status, that makes copper toxicity so misunderstood.
+It is this duality of copper's nature, combined with over-reliance on blood testing to determine nutritional status, that makes copper toxicity so widely misunderstood.